 - Physically, breastfeeding hurt.
-You would think something so natural would transpire so smoothly, but nothing beats the plugged ducts, engorged breasts and bloody cuts that my poor boobies had to endure.
+You would think something natural would transpire so smoothly, but nothing beats the plugged ducts, engorged breasts and bloody cuts I endured.

-But I did it.
-My goal was to breastfeed for a year, and I’m the last person who would have believed I actually did it.
+But somehow I did it.
+My goal was to breastfeed for a year, and I’m the last person who would have believed I would actually do it.

 1. Remind yourself about the benefits of breastfeeding